 The truth is that if work doesn’t pay enough to make someone feel like it gives them a future, then that’s how people feel.
 Like they don’t have a future.
 Hell, I do work and I feel that my future is bleak, so why bother?
 I bother because I hope that at some point it will come around that it will change, I have earned more, hopefully I will again, I feel I have to try.

 Accepting that you will live your life on benefits, is really about despair, it’s about believing that your life will never get any better, that you don’t deserve any better and that even if you had a job, it wouldn’t help, life would still be rubbish and you’d still struggle.
 No amount of telling people in that mindset, that they are sponging, that they are useless is gonna get them to work.
 (On a side note, bankers bonuses – if you work for a company that makes a £1.1 billion loss, why would you be paid a bonus?
-RBS made that loss and paid £950 million in bonuses, the govt subsidises that loss – that’s not sponging?)
+RBS made that loss and paid £950 million in bonuses, the govt subsidises that loss – is that not sponging?)

 So maybe the government could start by building more social housing, or actually doing something useful for 1st time buyers, or perhaps giving private tenants more rights.
 Maybe you could do something to reduce the cost of commuting.
 Even ensure that employers offer a living wage.

 Living on benefits is not the problem, how not to live on benefits…that’s the issue.